Allen and the Texas A&M-CC Islanders visit conference foe Incarnate Word - WTOP News

 BOTTOM LINE: Raimi McCrary and Incarnate Word host Paige Allen and Texas A&M-CC in Southland play Saturday.

-The Cardinals are 8-2 on their home court.
-Incarnate Word has a 1-0 record in one-possession games.
+The Cardinals have gone 8-2 in home games.
+Incarnate Word is seventh in the Southland scoring 62.5 points while shooting 41.2% from the field.

-The Islanders have gone 2-4 against Southland opponents.
-Texas A&M-CC averages 64.1 points and has outscored opponents by 8.7 points per game.
+The Islanders are 2-4 in conference games.
+Texas A&M-CC scores 64.1 points while outscoring opponents by 8.7 points per game.

-Mireia Aguado is averaging 11.7 points and 3.6 assists for the Islanders.
+Mireia Aguado is scoring 11.7 points per game and averaging 4.1 rebounds for the Islanders.

 LAST 10 GAMES: Cardinals: 6-4, averaging 66.6 points, 34.9 rebounds, 14.2 assists, 11.8 steals and 3.5 blocks per game while shooting 44.5% from the field.
 Their opponents have averaged 52.7 points per game.